elastic/connectors-ruby/docs/CONNECTOR_PROTOCOL.md

   index_name: string; -> The name of the content index
   worker_hostname: string; -> The hostname of the worker to run the job
   indexed_document_count: number; -> Number of documents indexed in the job
+  indexed_document_volume: number; -> The volume (in bytes) of documents indexed in the job
   deleted_document_count: number; -> Number of documents deleted in the job
+  metadata: object; -> Connector-specific metadata
   created_at: date; -> The date/time when the job is created
+  started_at: date; -> The date/time when the job is started
+  cancelation_requested_at: date; -> The date/time when the cancelation of the job is requested
+  canceled_at: date; -> The date/time when the job is canceled
-  completed_at: date; -> The data/time when the job is completed }
+  completed_at: date; -> The data/time when the job is completed
+  updated_at: date; -> The date/time when the job is updated }
 ```